Guide to Fushimi Inari Shrine

 Since this is a hike up a mountain, I recommend wearing modest and comfortable clothing.
 Wear comfortable shoes suitable for walking or hiking, as Fushimi Inari features a 4-kilometre trail up Mount Inari.

 Please always be respectful within the shrine grounds, keeping noise levels low, avoiding littering, and following any specific rules or instructions provided.
-If at all possible, avoid selfie sticks, don’t leave strollers unattended apart from in marked areas, and don’t prevent worshippers from passing by taking photographs/filming on narrow paths.
+If at all possible, avoid selfie sticks, don’t leave strollers unattended apart from in marked areas, and don’t prevent worshipers from passing by taking photographs/filming on narrow paths.

 How much time is needed at Fushimi Inari?